 In the early 90s, he made a profound shift.
 While working at an office, he happened to see a broadcast of "The Oprah Winfrey Show" which featured a writer who was speaking about how therapeutic the writing process could be.
 With this in mind, Tyler relocated to Atlanta, and began writing letters to himself.
 During this time, he worked whatever jobs he could find and lived out of his car.
 Eventually, he'd saved $12,000 and had written his first play, "I Know I've Been Changed", based on his series of letters.
 He mounted the production in a community theater in 1992.
 It was a critical and financial failure.
 Despite the setback, he knew he had found his calling.
 He spent the next six years reworking the show, attempting to fix everything that had been found wrong with the original script.
 He opened the new version in 1998, and productions ran at the House of Blues and the Fox Theatre.
 His mix of bedroom melodrama and Christian values began to catch on with African-American audiences, and over the course of the next few years, he would come to dominate what is now called the "urban theater circuit" (formerly known as the "chitlin' circuit").
 To date, his eighteen plays, most of which he has written, directed, produced, and starred in, have grossed over $100 million in ticket sales.
 The sale of DVDs of his shows, combined with show-related merchandise, has netted him another $55 million or so.

 With his plays consistently packing houses, it was only a matter of time before Hollywood came calling.
 In 2005, Lionsgate Films financed his first film, a film version of his play, "Diary of a Mad Black Woman", for $5.5 million.
 He adapted and starred in the project, which was directed by Darren Grant.
 The finished product was not a critical favorite, but audiences loved it.
 They loved it to the tune of just under $51 million, and made the movie #1 on its opening weekend.
 Tyler Perry had a hit on his hands.
-Since then, he has written, directed, produced and starred in 15 films, and has produced and/or acted in five others.
-In addition to his film work, he has written and produced five successful television series, with a sixth set to launch on the Oprah Winfrey Network in 2014.
-To date, his films have brought in over $500 million.
+Since then, he has written, directed, produced and starred in more than 16 films, and has produced and/or acted in many others.
+In addition to his film work, he has written and produced eight successful television series.
+To date, his films have brought in over $800 million.
 He also wrote and published a bestselling book entitled, "Don't Make a Black Woman Take Off Her Earrings: Madea's Uninhibited Commentaries on Love and Life", in 2006.
 It received the 2006 Quill Awards for Best Humor Book and Book of the Year.
 Tyler earns an estimated $100 million EVERY YEAR from his multi-media empire.